The four-five o’clock segment (120-150 degrees). You can explore the area using the interactive map.

 The May Issue ~ Natural Capital

 How is the natural world – soil, trees, animals, invertebrates, fresh air, sea and clean water – valued?
 In a time of declining habitats and species, and a changing climate with severe events that cause huge destruction, what can be done to ensure that systems of valuation are geared towards caring for the planet, rather than simply meeting the goal of creating more money (which is, after all, entirely centred on humans)?
 The two words ‘natural’ and ‘capital’ on their own suggest the wealth of nature as precious and fundamental.
 But Natural Capital as a phrase is not universally loved; some say that putting any sort of monetary value on ‘nature’ draws it into a system of ledgers and pay-offs that could delay the implementation of actions and policies that protect and restore the environment, but there must be some way to account for environmental care.
-We’ll be mulling this over and speaking to people who’ve been giving this vital and complex subject a lot of thought.
-The May Essay will follow.
+We’ll be mulling this over and speaking to people who’ve been giving this vital and complex subject a lot of thought, including ecologists, tourism businesses, environmental economists and carbon accounting specialists.

 Walking, Camping & the Canvas